 Recommend to the SMB the appropriate long term structure to sustain the effective adoption and/or standardization of communication technologies across the IEC.

+SEG 9 finalized their work mid of 2019 and send out the final report to IEC SMB recommending to establish a System Committee on Communication Technologies.
+This will be established early 2020.

 IEC SC3D Product properties and classes and their identification